 Preferred method Of Contact: Email or phone

 Internship Details: We will be living and working together so we will be looking for people who are respectful and can get along in a shared living situation.
-The work week will be Mon-Fri and optional Saturday farmers market.
+Our farm is a friendly and safe work space.
+If you have any sort of issues with accepting and being respectful of gender-nonconforming folks, trans folks, people of color, or people of diverse nationalities or beliefs, please do not apply.
+The work week will be Mon-Fri and optional Saturday farmers market or weekend milking.
 The day will start between 6:30-7:30 and go until 5:30-6 P.M.
-We have a one hour shared lunch break at noon. and 5-10 min breaks when appropriate.
+We have a one hour shared lunch break at noon and 5-10 min breaks when appropriate.
 We work hard because we love the work!